 In 1856, the first cabs appeared in Prague.
 These were light, open and defeated rental cars for two to four passengers, drawn by horses.
 Demonstrably in 1879, four-seater cabs were referred to as fiacre.
 After 1900, petrol-powered cabs were still rarely discovered.

-In 1842, the Omnibus Line Prokopa Wurma from Malá Strana to Stöger theatre in Pink Street started operating.
+In 1842, the Omnibus Line Prokopa Wurma from Malé Party to stögra theatre in Pink Street started operating.
 The operation probably lasted a year as well, some sources report ending only in 1846.
 After the construction of the railway in 1845, several lines were established, delivering hotel guests to hotels from the state railway station (now Masarykova).
-Later there were also added services to the Western Railway Station (today Prague – Smíchov) and Bruska.
+Later there were also added services to the Western Railway Station (today Prague – Smíchov) and Brusce.

-In 1860, the line from Karlín to Malá Strana started operating.
+In 1860, the line from Karlín to The Little Side started operating.
 It lasted until 1864.
-In the meantime, an omnibus connection was established from the West Station to Karlín Square in 1862.
+In the meantime, in 1862 an omnibus connection was established from the Western Railway Station to Karlín Square.
 In 1870, both lines were operated by the Karlín omnibus “transport company”, which owns 20 wagons.
 From 1872 he competed with the First Prague Omnibus Company.

 During the 1970s, a number of omnibus lines were created and excreted.
 Here is a list of documented routes:

 - Karlín – Charles Square

 - Wenceslas Square – Northwest Railway Station (Těšnov)